 If you only have one night in Frankfurt…

-Frankfurt has plenty of great nightlife catering to its vibrant mix of students, expats, jet setters and easyJet-setters.
-If you’ve only got one night in the city, make the most of it with our ultimate guide to the city after dark.
+This city has plenty of great nightlife catering to its vibrant mix of students, expats, jet setters and easyJet-setters.
+If you’ve only got one night in Frankfurt, make the most of it with our ultimate guide to the city after dark.

 Spending a night in one of Europe’s busiest stopover cities?
 It could be more exciting than you expect!
 In edgy Frankfurt, no two hotspots are the same – there are plenty of traditional watering holes to explore, but the lively alternative bar and club culture will really surprise you.